tastejs/todomvc/tests/README.md

 ## Running the tests

 These tests use Selenium 2 (WebDriver), via the JavaScript API (WebdriverJS).
 In order to run the tests you will need to install the dependencies.
+NPM must be version 2.0.0 or greater, so upgrade it first with `npm install -g npm` if `npm --version` outputs anything less than 2.0.0.
 Run the following command from within the `tests` folder:

 ```sh
 $ npm install